-Updating your website can be an exciting and overwhelming experience for you, your web developers, and your audiences.
+Updating your website can be an exciting and overwhelming experience for you, your web developers, SEO agency that you hired, and even your audiences.

 One of the main reasons why you want to improve your site’s appearance is to provide a better, efficient user experience leaving you to engage more with your target market.